b d p and q confusion

 Reading in the Brain

 Often by grade one, the kids usually ‘get it”.
 Stanislaus Dehaene, the author of ‘Reading in the Brain,‘ says that our brains weren’t built for reading.
-The part of our brain that we use for reading was originally wired with object permanence.
+The part of our brain that we use for reading was wired initially with object permanence.
 We use that part of our brain to recognize and name faces, animals, and objects.
 No matter which way a chair is flipped or turned… it is still a chair!

 b d p q Confusion